fermi-ad/linac-logger-device-cleaner/README.md

 This project was used to produce a list of valid and unique devices that are being data logged.

+## Download device requests file

+The device requests file is versioned to make explicit what requests are being made.
+The data analysis team can associate a specific version of the device requests file with the analysis performed.

+Releases are managed with tagged commits.
+The latest release can be accessed at [https://github.com/fermi-controls/linac-logger-device-cleaner/releases/latest](https://github.com/fermi-controls/linac-logger-device-cleaner/releases/latest) and the device requests file can be directly downloaded here [https://github.com/fermi-controls/linac-logger-device-cleaner/releases/latest/download/linac_logger_drf_requests.txt](https://github.com/fermi-controls/linac-logger-device-cleaner/releases/latest/download/linac_logger_drf_requests.txt).

 ## Requirements

 ACL is required to get the rates from the data logger lists associated with the devices.